 This issue can be completely avoided.
 It’s all in the right prep for sous vide chicken.

 What happens is that the air inside the cavity of the bird doesn’t hold the same even temperature as the water bath, so the whole premise of sous vide– an even, constant cooking temperature– is lost.
 A whole chicken cooked in sous vide with air in the center cavity will not be food safe and could lead to all kinds of health problems.

 Here’s a delicious sous vide dinner idea for any night of the week: sous vide lemon chicken.
 I like to serve it over salad or a pasta like angel hair or linguini.

 How do you know if sous vide chicken is cooked through?

-Slightly pink sous vide chicken is okay.
+Slightly pink sous vide chicken can be considered okay if it falls within the pasteurization requirements for cooking chicken.
 It should be tender and easy to pull apart with a fork.

 Raw sous vide chicken – bright pink in color – is not okay.

 What if sous vide chicken is raw after cooking?